dsccommunity/dsccommunity.org/content/blog/convert-a-module-for-continuous-delivery.en.md

        -Author 'DSC Community' `
        -CompanyName 'Dsc Community' `
        -Copyright 'Copyright the DSC Community contributors.
-All rights reserved.' ` -Description 'Functions used by the DSC resources in SqlServerDsc.'
+All rights reserved.' ` -Description 'Functions used by the DSC resources in {RepositoryName}.'

    # Converts the file to UTF-8 (without BOM)
    $content = Get-Content -Path $manifestFile -Encoding 'Unicode' -Raw